giltayar/bilt/docs/contributing.md

 > Also note: when you change the type signature of something in `scripting-commons`, you should
 > run `npm run build` there so that the `.d.ts` files will be regenerated,
 > so that `cli` can see the new type signature (see ["JSDoc typing"](#jsdoc-typing) below).
+> Also note: don't try to do it on more than two packages, because Node and NPM get confused
+> if there are too many links.

 ## The source code of Bilt packages